Springs-DSA/neighborgoods-rs/README.md

 ## Item Borrowing (Top Priority)
 A user should be able to offer items they own to the network.
 This includes creating a profile for the item including name, picture, description, borrowing, maintenance, and rules to use, etc. Once the object has been entered into the system, its location and stewardship is tracked, and it is displayed in a store-like list where other users can borrow it.
 As this is a distributed network of individuals offering up their items, there is no central repository that items must be checked in to.
 Instead, items are simply at the location they were last used at, until someone comes to borrow it again.
 Checking out an item involves clicking the borrow button, and meeting the requirements.
 Then, the item must transfer to the stewardship of the borrower.
 The owner of the item will receive a notification that the item has been reserved for borrowing, and it is up to the owner and the borrower how to move the item.
 In the future, it should be possible to have network members volunteer as gofers that move items around, but for now it's up to individual members to get their borrowed items.

-## Calander Integration
+## Calendar Integration
-Implementation of return dates and avalibility
+Implementation of return dates and availability

 ## Dispute Resolution
-Dispute resolution is handled through a restoritive justice framework.
-Users invloved in disputes will be encouraged to resolve the dispute on their own.
+Dispute resolution is handled through a restorative justice framework.
+Users involved in disputes will be encouraged to resolve the dispute on their own.
 If resolution cannot be reached a request for moderation will be made, either to the server Admin(s) or the broader User Base.
 While a dispute is pending, all Users involved will have flags on their public profiles with a simple summery of the issue automatically generated (overdue, damaged, etc).

 ## ActivityPub Integration
 The eventual goal is to allow individuals to set up networks of these servers, and allow inter-node functionality for all of the above application features.